stevedonovan/gentle-intro/src/3-filesystem.md

 very _likely_ but it can happen.
 It's usually fine, because if you are doing file i/o you should be in a context where `?` works.

+But there is a difference: `print!` locks stdout for each write.
+This is usually what you want for output, because without that locking multithreaded programs can mix up that output in interesting ways.
+But if you are pumping out a lot of text, then `write!` is going to be faster.

-`print!` works fine as it is, but for arbitrary files we need `write!`.
-The file is closed when `out` is dropped at the end of `write_out`, which is convenient and often important.
+For arbitrary files we need `write!`.
+The file is closed when `out` is dropped at the end of `write_out`, which is both convenient and important.

 ```rust
 // file6.rs